-Although, Kerman is not as, like Isfahan and Shiraz, a visit to Kerman gives travelers the opportunity to see real-life in Iran play out.
-Never miss the Lut Desert UNESCO Site which is your trump card to trip to Kerman.
+Although, Kerman is not as, like Isfahan and Shiraz, a visit to Kerman gives travelers the opportunity to see real life in Iran play out.
+Never miss the Lut Desert UNESCO Site which is your trump card for a trip to Kerman.
 A strange trip to the land of the sands and the hottest spot in the world.
 Visiting the Kalouts, which are the skyscrapers of the desert and will be your main drawcard.

 Neither the beginning nor the end matters, a trip out to the Lut Desert UNESCO Site is important.
 You go to the most famous Iran desert to see the eerily barren wasteland which is an absolute must on your trip.
 The sunrise or sunset is the best time to visit the Kalouts.
 They change their color dramatically and can take the best selfies photos. you can’t visit Kerman without making the trip out there.
 Be careful in the Lut Desert it is a desert area with its own specification.
 For a better and safe trip contact your tour operators.